 Identity theft can turn your world upside down.
+Make yourself a tough target and never keep these items in your wallet or purse.
 Minimizing the chances of being a victim is your responsibility and just plain smart.
-Here is what the experts say about your wallet and what not to keep in it.
+Here is what the experts say about what not to keep in your wallet or purse.
 Think that designer handbags are more attractive to thieves?
 Think again when it comes to identity theft all bags are tempting.

 1. Your Social Security Card